YunyiShen/CAR-LASSO/README.md

 gut_res <- horseshoe(gut_res)
 plot(gut_res)
 ```
-It might take a little while due to the sampling process of the latent normal variable
+It might take a little while due to the sampling process of the latent normal variable.

+The color of the edge represents the type of correlation (negative=blue, positive=red) and the width of the edge corresponds to the effect size.
+Response nodes are represented by circles (in this case, microbes) and predictor nodes are represented by triangles (in this case, age, gender, and stratum).

 ![The Result](http://YunyiShen.github.io/files/Research_figs/CARLASSO/human_gut_reduce.png)

-Though we don't recommend treating compositional data as counts, as a illustration, we can run the counting model:
+Though we don't recommend treating compositional data as counts, as a illustration, we can run the counting model (`link = "log"`):

 ```r
 gut_res <- CARlasso(Alistipes+Bacteroides+